CreditSourceOnline.com - Helping you make wise credit choices.

 How To Read Credit Reports

-Why is it important to be able to read credit reports and understand what it says about your credit history?
-Your credit report ultimately determines whether receive the credit or not, and the terms you will have to pay.
+Why is it important to learn how to read credit reports and understand what they say about your credit history?
+Your credit report ultimately determines whether credit will be extended to you or not, and the terms you will have to pay.

-Learning how to read credit reports is also important because you need to check the information in your credit file for accuracy.
-Information on most credit reports is contains details for the previous seven years, but bankruptcies may show up for ten years, so it's really important to check for errors.
+Learning how to read credit reports is also important because you need to make sure the information in your credit file is accurate.
+Information on most credit reports contains details for the duration of any credit accounts you have ever had (which can go back many years), so it's really important to check for errors.
 Some things to check for are:

-• employee or address information that is incorrect or that has changed
+4. personal information that is incorrect or that has changed.

-Below is a sample of a TransUnion credit report detailing the various sections that you will find.
+Below is a sample of a TransUnion credit report detailing the various sections of the report.
 Equifax and Experian offer similar information.

 Personal Information